Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Thereafter, avoid frequent repotting as it prefers to be pot-bound.
 Repot only when it has outgrown its current pot; when roots begin to grow through the drainage holes.

-For a large Ficus montana which may be difficult to handle, annually replenish the top 2-4 in. of soil with fresh soil while taking care not to injure the roots.
+For a large Ficus montana which may be difficult to handle, annually replenish the top 2-4 inches of soil with fresh soil while taking care not to injure the roots.

 Pruning